skrashevich/go-libwebp/README.md

 This repo represents a joint effort between Chris Waldon (~whereswaldon) and myself.
 Thanks Chris for figuring out the build process for compiling libwebp to Go!

+## Todo

+- [ ] high level tests for various image formats
+- [ ] porcelain wrapper package to integrate with image.Decode
+- [ ] build script for recompiling from upstream